TromboneScott/Oscars/README.txt

   ballots.bat (or ./ballots.sh) <url>
 Leave it running so it can continuosly download the ballots as they're entered

-Check the ballots and fix any namew where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
+Check the ballots and fix any names where they didn't capitalize properly direclty in the Google Sheet that the Google Form is using to collect the data.
 Either restart the batch or just wait until a new ballot is entered.

 --- After contest deadline for entering guesses